Thailand survivor recalls hiding for six hours during shooting rampage

 They were escorted out in small groups through the fire exit.
 She was on her way to the evacuation area at a nearby gas station when she heard another round of gunfire coming from the mall.
 The crowd again descended into panic, but authorities worked to calm everyone down and asked people to go home, she said.

-Nukdai returned to her apartment, but said her bed provided little comfort as her thoughts raced, wondering if the gunman was still alive.
-The next day, she learned the gunman had been shot and killed by authorities.
+Nukdai returned to her apartment, but she said her bed provided little comfort as her thoughts raced, wondering whether the gunman was still alive.
+The next day, she learned that the gunman had been shot and killed by authorities.

 "We don't know why he did this.
-It appears he went mad," said defense ministry spokesman Lt.
-Gen Kongcheep Tantrawanit after the incident.
+It appears he went mad," Lt.
+Gen Kongcheep Tantrawanit, a spokesman for the Defense Ministry, said after the incident.

 At the memorial, as dusk settled and the monks began their prayers, Nukdai lit a candle and offered her condolences.